Visit Baltimore

 Promotional organization for Baltimore, Maryland, U.S.

-Visit Baltimore, formerly the Baltimore Area Convention & Visitors Association (BACVA), is a 501(c)(6) non-profit primarily funded by visitor-paid hotel taxes whose mission is to “positively impact the quality of life of the people who live and work in Baltimore, Maryland...by attracting visitor spending that creates jobs, supports local businesses and attractions, and generates needed revenue for the city and state.”
-Its sales and marketing efforts focus on positioning Baltimore as a vibrant and welcoming destination for leisure visitors and meeting attendings, uplifting the city’s scenic waterfront, historic achievements, arts and culture, culinary scene, charming neighborhoods and more.
+Visit Baltimore, formerly the Baltimore Area Convention & Visitors Association (BACVA), is a 501(c)(6) non-profit primarily funded by visitor-paid hotel taxes whose mission is to "positively impact the quality of life of the people who live and work in Baltimore, Maryland by attracting visitor spending that creates jobs, supports local businesses and attractions, and generates needed revenue for the city and state."
+Its sales and marketing efforts focus on positioning Baltimore as a vibrant and welcoming destination for leisure visitors and meeting attendees, uplifting the city's scenic waterfront, historic achievements, arts and culture, culinary scene, charming neighborhoods, and more.
 The current President & CEO is Al Hutchinson.
-Charles G. “Chuck” Tildon, III is the Chair of the Baltimore Convention & Tourism Board.
+Charles G. "Chuck" Tildon, III is the Chair of the Baltimore Convention & Tourism Board.

 History

-Concerned about how the departure of large manufacturers like Bethlehem Steel and General Motors from Baltimore would affect residents’ quality of life, Mayor William Donald Schaefer set his sights on revitalizing the Inner Harbor to position Baltimore as an ideal tourist destination.
+Concerned about how the departure of large manufacturers like Bethlehem Steel and General Motors from Baltimore would affect residents' quality of life, Mayor William Donald Schaefer set his sights on revitalizing the Inner Harbor to position Baltimore as an ideal tourist destination.
 This led to the construction of a new Baltimore Convention Center in 1979 and the establishment of the Baltimore Convention Bureau in 1982.
-The Bureau was established as a 501(c)(6) organization overseen by a six-person Board of Directors, including one representative from the Mayor of Baltimore’s office, to promote the city as “a place for conventions, tourism and civic events.”
+The Bureau was established as a 501(c)(6) organization overseen by a six-person Board of Directors, including one representative from the Mayor of Baltimore's office, to promote the city as "a place for conventions, tourism, and civic events."

 Eventually, the Baltimore Convention Bureau was renamed the Baltimore Area Convention & Visitors Association (BACVA).
 Throughout the early 2000s, BACVA supported several downtown development projects to make Baltimore a more competitive leisure and meetings destination.
 Together with the Baltimore Development Corporation (BDC), they lobbied the Baltimore City Council to approve a $305 million, 752-room Hilton Hotel adjacent to the Baltimore Convention Center.
-The original proposal dictated that 600 of the 752 rooms would always be available to BACVA groups, though it was agreed that the final number would be determined upon the hotel’s opening.
-On August 15, 2005, Baltimore City Council approved the project, and the hotel officially opened in August 2008 with an elevated skybridge connecting it to the convention center.
+The original proposal dictated that 600 of the 752 rooms would always be available to BACVA groups, though it was agreed that the final number would be determined upon the hotel's opening.
+On August 15, 2005, the Baltimore City Council approved the project, and the hotel officially opened in August 2008 with an elevated skybridge connecting it to the convention center.

 Following naming conventions set by other destination marketing organizations, BACVA changed its name to Visit Baltimore in 2009.
-Then-President and CEO Tom Noonan called the change “a smart move that will better position the destination in this increasingly competitive marketplace and make it easier for potential travelers to find us.”
+Then-President and CEO Tom Noonan called the change "a smart move that will better position the destination in this increasingly competitive marketplace and make it easier for potential travelers to find us."